danielhusar/jquery-follow/README.md

 ## jquery-follow

-  Sidebat that will follow the user view
+  Sidebar that will follow the user view

+## License

+MIT © Daniel Husar